anggoro-bimo/indonesia-coe/README.md

 The .py file can be checked at this link: [website_scraping.py](https://github.com/anggoro-bimo/indonesia-coe/blob/main/src/website_scraping.py)

 The published article for the data collection step of this project can be read at this link: [Medium Article](https://medium.com/@anggoro-bimo/indonesia-cup-of-excellence-exposing-indonesian-diversity-of-delicacies-through-coffee-190e63bbe4b7)

+### 3. Data Remediation

+The raw data was prepared and transformed into a usable format for analysis.
+After being cleaned to correct errors and remove inconsistencies, the data is then integrated into a cohesive dataset, often enriched with additional context to enhance its utility.
+Once the data remediation stage is complete, the cleaned and organized data is ready for analysis, enabling meaningful insights and informed decision-making.

+The published article for this stage can be read at this link: [Medium Article](https://medium.com/@anggoro-bimo/indonesia-cup-of-excellence-exposing-indonesian-diversity-of-delicacies-through-coffee-190e63bbe4b7)

+While the detailed code can be checked at this link: [Data Wrangling Notebook](https://github.com/anggoro-bimo/indonesia-coe/blob/main/notebooks/03.%20data_wrangling.ipynb)